jopereira/java-tpcw/README.md

 Working copy of Java TPC-W implementation used at U. Minho.
 This version was put together in http://gorda.di.uminho.pt and http://red.lsd.di.uminho.pt projects by R. Vilaça, M. Araujo, and others.
+The master branch includes only minor fixes.
+See branch uminho for an updated build system.

 Installer and customization from: http://tpcw.deadpixel.de/ PostgreSQL changes from: http://pharm.ece.wisc.edu/tpcw/tpcw-postgresql.html